Frequently Asked Questions

 Can letters of recommendation and official transcripts arrive after the deadline?

-Yes, as long as your application and scanned (unofficial) transcripts are submitted by the application deadline, letters of recommendation can arrive later (but no later than the first week in January).
+Letters of recommendation should arrive by the application deadline.
+We cannot guarantee that late letters will be reviewed.
 Official transcripts submitted by university registrars are not required until you are admitted and accept admission to the program.

 I submitted my application with uploaded transcripts and asked ETS to send my test scores.
 Why does my application status still say "incomplete"?